zhangyuan/dq/README.md

 A data quality utility.

-> This project is a personal business project that is updated intermittently.
+> This project is a personal project that is updated intermittently.

 ## Installation